International Epilepsy Day 2026: Highlighting Gaps in Pediatric Care, Stigma, and Education

 Where do you see the greatest unmet needs in pediatric epilepsy research globally, and how could addressing these gaps meaningfully change clinical practice and patient quality of life?

-As has already been established by WHO’s Intersectoral Global Action Plan on Epilepsy; robust epidemiological data on epilepsy are missing in most countries, lived experiences of people with epilepsy are not heard.
+As has already been established by [the World Health Organization’s] Intersectoral Global Action Plan on Epilepsy, robust epidemiological data on epilepsy are missing in most countries, lived experiences of people with epilepsy are not heard.
 Obtaining more information on indicators for quality of life of people with epilepsy will drive meaningful research.

-One of the first steps in getting there is increasing access to care for EVERYONE with epilepsy irrespective of where they are born or live in the world.
+One of the first steps in getting there is increasing access to care for everyone with epilepsy irrespective of where they are born or live in the world.
 This can be achieved by a dedicated plan to train more practitioners to become comfortable with treating epilepsy while increasing capacity to train more child neurologists.
-Many of us are contributing our time to produce lectures that learners can access on digital platforms; and from case discussions online to improve overall education.
+Many of us are contributing our time to produce lectures that learners can access on digital platforms and case discussions online to improve overall education.

 Transcript edited for clarity.